chieftain0/ValenTtiny/README.md

 ### SMD and TH

-- Although the ValenTtiny board consists mostly of through-hole components, the addressable LEDs in the original design are SMD to maintain a slim profile.
-In later versions, a through-hole 5 mm addressable LEDs option has been included in the [gerber](https://github.com/chieftain0/ValenTtiny/tree/main/gerber) folder.
+- Although the original ValenTtiny board consists mostly of through-hole components, the addressable LEDs in the original design are SMD to maintain a slim profile.
+In later versions, a through-hole 5 mm addressable LEDs option and almost all SMD component option have been included in the [gerber](https://github.com/chieftain0/ValenTtiny/tree/main/gerber) folder.

 ### EasyHID